esimov/go-arena/README.md

 PASS
 ```

-The test folder contains some simple examples of how you can use the memory arena together with some analysis about the number of GC calls and heap allocations.
+The test folder contains a few simple examples of how you can use the memory arena together with some analysis about the number of GC calls and heap allocations.

 ```bash
 $ GOEXPERIMENT=arenas go run -asan tests/gc.go